PrinceReubenSam/mysql_data_warehouse_project/docs/README.md

 ##  Let's Connect!

-If you find this project helpful or inspiring, feel free to ⭐ the repo or reach out on [LinkedIn](https://www.linkedin.com/in/reuben-samuel-b55b97234/) to connect!
+Please feel free to ⭐ the repo or reach out on [LinkedIn](https://www.linkedin.com/in/reuben-samuel-b55b97234/) to connect!

 ## About Me